 How to Make Cabbage Rolls – Step by Step Photos

-Add a head of cabbage to a large pot with salted boiling water.
+Cook the cabbage: Add a head of cabbage to a large pot with salted boiling water (the larger the cabbage, the larger the leaves you have to work with!)
 Cook for 2 minutes.

-Use a large fork to partially lift the cabbage from the water, then with a paring knife, remove the softened outer leaves.
+Remove the leaves: Use a large fork to partially lift the cabbage from the water, then remove the softened outer leaves with a paring knife.
 Place the cabbage back in the pot and repeat until all leaves are removed.

 To the same bowl, add one pound of ground beef, one pound of ground pork, one cup of uncooked rice, 2 teaspoons of salt, and 1 teaspoon of ground black pepper and mix well using your hands.

-Remove the thick stem on the cabbage leaves.
+Fill the cabbage leaves: Remove the thick stem on the cabbage leaves.
+Overlap each side to cover the empty triangle and close the gap.

 Lay the cabbage leaf flat and add 1/4 cup – 1/3 cup of the filling in the center.

 Tuck in the sides and roll the cabbage up.
-Repeat with remaining ingredients, overlapping two smaller leaves if needed to hold the filling.
+Repeat with remaining ingredients, overlapping 2-3 smaller leaves if needed to hold the filling.

-Place the cabbage rolls with the seam side down in a large Dutch oven.
+Layer the rolls: Place the rolls with the seam side down in a large Dutch oven.

-Bake cabbage rolls for 90 minutes.
-Remove from the oven, let stand for 15 minutes and serve hot with sour cream and dill (optional).
+Cook and serve: Bake them for 90 minutes.
+Remove from the oven, let stand for 15 minutes, and serve hot with sour cream and dill (optional).

 I’ve made this twice, first time I followed recipe except only used one onion.
 The second time I reduced meat to 3/4 lbs. each due to size of cabbage available and still one onion.
 I ended up with 16 healthy filled rolls.
 I cooked in slow cooker on low 8 hours.
 I thought cooking at 425 resulted in to much evaporation of the sauce.